 Lefkada is another beautiful Ionian island located in the west of Central Greece near the region of Etoloakarnania, while the island is connected to the mainland through a passage.

-Lefkada with its natural beauties and inspiring landscapes is one of the most popular holiday destinations for Greeks and foreigners.
+Lefkada island with its natural beauties and inspiring landscapes is one of the most popular holiday destinations for Greeks and foreigners.
 It is also known as the home of two famous Greek writers, the writer Angelos Sikelianos and the poet Aristotle Valaoritis.

 Every August the island is flooded with people, mainly from the field of art, who arrive to attend the events of ‘Art and Literature’ which is an international folklore event that was first established in Lefkada in 1960.